open-mmlab/mmpretrain/projects/dino/README.md

 **NOTE**: We only guarantee correctness of the forward pass, not responsible for full reimplementation.

-First, ensure you are in the root directory of MMSelfSup, then you have two choices to play with DINO in MMSelfSup:
+First, ensure you are in the root directory of MMPretrain, then you have two choices to play with DINO in MMPretrain:

 ## Slurm